MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 This is a long expression, but it's not too complicated.
 We can see that the individual tokens $x_n$ of the input are multiplied with respective weights $w_n$.
 These products are then the basis for further interconnecting calculations, resulting in the model's output $\hat{y}$, i.e. the $100277$ probabilities.

-To see the fully layed out structure of such a 'giant mathematical expression' for several different types of LLMs, refer to [bbycroft.net/llm](https://bbycroft.net/llm).
+To see the fully laid out structure of such a 'giant mathematical expression' for several different types of LLMs, refer to [bbycroft.net/llm](https://bbycroft.net/llm).

 Here's an example of the structure of the miniaturized LLM [NanoGPT](https://github.com/karpathy/nanogpt):
 <center>